pasiol/remainders-backend/README.md

 - securing cluster
 - branch for MongoDB cluster on the Kubernetes cluster
 - branch for Atlas operator
-- Let's Encrypt support on the Cert Manager on DO, GKE and Azure
+- branches for Let's Encrypt support on the Cert Manager on DO, GKE and Azure